-Some women found enforced passivity in decision-making dehumanising.
-During labour, one respondent felt she was ‘an object to use as [her consultant] saw fit’.
-Another was treated “like a lump of meat not a person”.
-A third concluded: “I honestly don’t think I mattered a jot.”
+Some women found enforced passivity in decision-making dehumanizing.
+During labour, one respondent felt that she was ‘an object to use as [her consultant] saw fit’.
+Another was treated ‘like a lump of meat not a person’.
+A third concluded ‘I honestly don’t think I mattered a jot’.
 Some women contrasted this sense of ‘not mattering’ with the value ascribed to the fetus.
-One explaine her sense that once the baby was born, she was expected to stop making a ‘fuss’, despite her injuries, and focus on her ‘lovely baby’.
+One explained her sense that once the baby was born, she was expected to stop making a ‘fuss’, despite her injuries, and focus on her ‘lovely baby’.

 I did not matter at any stage.
-Baby’s health only (Brenda)
+Baby’s health only.
+(Brenda)

-The 8th [Amendment] is only still there because Ireland doesn’t care about women.
+The 8th is only still there because Ireland doesn’t care about women.
 The only thing that mattered was getting the baby out & they didn’t care what happened to me.
 (Joan)

-While hospitals are ‘repeat players’ in these scenarios, women often felt unable to mobilise their legal rights.
-Some were ill-equipped to do so at the time.
-Such a challenge would require confidence, support and awareness of one’s rights and willingness to assert them repeatedly in a moment of dependence on the medical team.
+While hospitals are ‘repeat players’ in these scenarios, women often felt unable to mobilize their legal rights.
+Some were ill equipped to do so at the time.
+Such a challenge would require confidence, support, and awareness of one’s rights as well as a willingness to assert them repeatedly in a moment of dependence on the medical team.
 One respondent noted the difficulty of being made to justify her decision while in labour.

 Feminist literature stresses how women’s bodies become targets of disciplinary power in labour, and this manifests in pregnant patients’ feelings, in how their bodies are touched, and in how HCPs speak about them.
-We can think of law as incarnated in and through personal encounters; as materialising, albeit haphazardly, in space and on flesh.
-The Amendment came alive in the interactions of patients, partners, HCPs, consent forms, diagnostic tests and women’s bodies.
-Amendment legalities emerge from memories of these corporeal interactions; ‘from within the controlled, their bodies of appearance and their corridors of movement’.
+We can think of law as incarnated in and through personal encounters – as materializing, albeit haphazardly, in space and on flesh.
+The Amendment came alive in the interactions of patients, partners, HCPs, consent forms, diagnostic tests, and women’s bodies.
+Amendment legalities emerge from memories of these corporeal interactions – ‘from within the controlled, their bodies of appearance and their corridors of movement’.

-As Cooper notes, touch produces ‘proximal knowledge’ of the law or the state in the one who is touched. ‘.
-The woman subjected to an invasive procedure may not have a complete, ordered, stable sense of the legal reasoning legitimating it, but she has an intimate and visceral knowledge of that law’s effects.
-This reflects Cluley’s argument that subject positions within systems of control are produced through how medical professionals treat flesh.
+As Cooper notes, touch produces ‘proximal knowledge’ of the law or the state in the one who is touched.
+A woman subjected to an invasive procedure may not have a complete, ordered, stable sense of the legal reasoning legitimating it, but she has an intimate and visceral knowledge of that law’s effects.
+This reflects Cluley’s argument that subject positions within systems of control are produced through the way in which medical professionals treat flesh.
 In this respect, the violence of perceived applications of the Amendment is important.
-For example, some respondents described the Amendment’s legal influence through accounts of intrusive touch; touch not preceded by shared decision-making conversations or, sometimes, by a request for consent.
+For example, some respondents described its legal influence through accounts of intrusive touch – that is, touch not preceded by shared decision-making conversations or, sometimes, by a request for consent.
 These encounters affirmed women’s ‘object’ status under law.
 Síona said:

 During my first birth I was tiring after being induced over 24 hours previously.
 My baby started to tire too.
-The doctor told me I had two more pushes "or else".
-He then proceeded to insert his fingers into my anus to show me where to push towards. [...]
+The doctor told me I had two more pushes ‘or else’.
+He then proceeded to insert his fingers into my anus to show me where to push towards ...
 Doctors feel they can do what they want to women giving birth in Ireland.

-Many women maintained that refusal or imposition of treatment under the Amendment had mental and physical effects during and after pregnancy.
-Women described how they were left traumatised after birth without any postpartum support and said HCPs dismissed their concerns about their own health.
+Many women maintained that the refusal or imposition of treatment under the Amendment had mental and physical effects during and after pregnancy.
+They described how they were left traumatized after birth without any postpartum support and said that HCPs dismissed their concerns about their own health.
 Some used violent imagery.
 For example, one spoke about the sense that the birth ended abruptly, leaving her lying in a pool of her own blood, as if in a ‘war zone’.
 Others’ experiences exacerbated the effects of older trauma.
 Some reported that experiencing pregnancy under the Amendment made them fearful of future pregnancies.